anywhichway/lazui/docs/lazui.md

 See the [MDN documentation on tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) for more information.

-The `lazui` implementation of `html` is a bit more sophisticated than the above, it returns an object with three additional properties:
+The `lazui` implementation of `html` is a bit more sophisticated than the above, it returns an object with three additional functions:

 ```typescript
 {